-- the benefits of economies of scale; - the increasing cost and complexity of environmental regulations; - the need for substantial capital investment; - the need for technological and managerial expertise; - the desire to improve water quality and service; - limited access to cost-effective financing; - · the monetizing of public assets to support, in some cases, the declining financial condition of municipalities; and - the use of system sale proceeds by a municipality to accomplish other public purposes.
+- the desire to improve water quality and service; - limited access to cost-effective financing; - the monetizing of public assets to support, in some cases, the declining financial condition of municipalities; and - the use of system sale proceeds by a municipality to accomplish other public purposes.

-We are actively exploring opportunities to expand our water and wastewater utility operations through regulated acquisitions or otherwise, such as the management of publicly-owned facilities in a public-private partnership.
-We intend to continue to pursue acquisitions of government-owned and privately-owned water and wastewater systems of all sizes that provide services in areas near our existing service territories or in new service areas.
+We are actively exploring opportunities to expand our water and wastewater utility operations through regulated acquisitions or otherwise, including the management of publicly-owned facilities in a public-private partnership.
+We intend to continue to pursue acquisitions of government-owned and privately-owned water and wastewater systems that provide services in areas near our existing service territories or in new service areas.
 It is our intention to focus on growth opportunities in states where we have critical mass, which allows us to improve economies of scale through spreading our fixed costs over more customers - this cost efficiency should enable us to lessen the size of future rate increases.
 Periodically, we consider opportunities for the acquisition of non-regulated water and wastewater service businesses.
-We are also seeking other potential business opportunities, including partnering with public and private utilities to invest in water and wastewater infrastructure improvements, and growth opportunities provided by both meeting the needs of industrial facilities and the natural gas drilling industry, with a current focus on serving the raw water needs of drillers.
+We are also seeking other potential business opportunities, including partnering with public and private utilities to invest in water and wastewater infrastructure improvements, growing our non-regulated subsidiary, Aqua Resources, by acquiring businesses that provide water and wastewater management services, and growth opportunities provided by meeting the raw water needs of the natural gas drilling industry.